alitermos/basic-todo/README.md

 ## Useful for:

 - Beginners that aim to initiate a to-do app project, or any other projects with similar functionality
-- Understanding how HTML, CSS, and Javascript work coherently to produce a simple web app project
+- Understanding how HTML, CSS, and JavaScript work coherently to produce a simple web app project